martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

-  - If the `CERTIFICATE_REQUEST` contained a non-empty `Cert-Extensions` element, the first certificate MUST match with regard to the extension OIDs recognized by the client.
+  - If the `CERTIFICATE_REQUEST` contained a non-empty `Cert-Extensions` element, the first certificate MUST match with regard to the extension OIDs recognized by the sender.

   - Each certificate that is not self-signed MUST be signed using a hash/signature algorithm listed in the `Algorithms` element.

-If these requirements are not satisfied, the server MAY at its discretion either process the request without client authentication, or respond with a stream error
-{{RFC7540}} on any stream where the certificate is used.  {{errors}} defines certificate-related error codes which might be applicable.
+If these requirements are not satisfied, the recipient MAY at its discretion either process the request without considering the certificate chain, or respond with a stream error {{RFC7540}} on any stream where the certificate is used. {{errors}} defines certificate-related error codes which might be applicable.

-A client cannot provide different certificates in response to the same `CERTIFICATE_REQUEST` for use on different streams.
+The recipient of a `CERTIFICATE_REQUEST` cannot respond with different certificates for use on different streams.
 A client that has already sent and proven a certificate, but does not wish to use it on a particular stream SHOULD send an empty `USE_CERTIFICATE` frame, refusing to use that certificate on that stream.
+A server MUST NOT send certificates for origins which it is not prepared to service on the current connection.

-## The CERTIFICATE_PROOF Frame {#cert-proof}
+## The CERTIFICATE_PROOF Frame {#http-cert-proof}

 The `CERTIFICATE_PROOF` frame proves possession of the private key corresponding to an end certificate previously shown in a `CERTIFICATE` frame.